survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 In addition to plugins like these, it can be worth your while to set up linting to enforce coding standards.
 The *Linting* chapter digs into that topic in greater detail.

+## Useful *html-webpack-plugin* Extensions

+[html-webpack-template](https://www.npmjs.com/package/html-webpack-template) or [html-webpack-template-pug](https://www.npmjs.com/package/html-webpack-template-pug) complement *html-webpack-plugin* and provide more powerful templates to use with it.

+There are also specific plugins that extend *html-webpack-plugin*'s functionality.
+I've listed a few of these below:

+* [favicons-webpack-plugin](https://www.npmjs.com/package/favicons-webpack-plugin) is able to generate favicons.
+* [script-ext-html-webpack-plugin](https://www.npmjs.com/package/script-ext-html-webpack-plugin) gives you more control over script tags and allows you to tune script loading further.
+* [html-webpack-cdn-plugin](https://www.npmjs.com/package/html-webpack-cdn-plugin) makes it easier to use popular open source CDNs with it.
+* [multipage-webpack-plugin](https://www.npmjs.com/package/multipage-webpack-plugin) builds on top of *html-webpack-plugin* and makes it easier to manage multi-page configurations.
+* [resource-hints-webpack-plugin](https://www.npmjs.com/package/resource-hints-webpack-plugin) adds [resource hints](https://www.w3.org/TR/resource-hints/) to your HTML files to speed up loading time.

 ## Conclusion

 Even though we've managed to get webpack up and running, it's not that much yet.
 Developing against it would be painful.
 Each time we wanted to check out our application, we would have to build it manually using `npm run build` and then refresh the browser.

-That's where webpack's more advanced features come in.
-To make room for these features, I will show you how to split your webpack configuration in the next chapter.
+That's where webpack's more advanced features come in and we'll look into enabling automatic browser refresh in the next chapter.